-The free short course has been developed by Macmillan to help and support people that have or have had cancer.
+The free short course has been developed by Coventry University and Macmillan Cancer Support to help and support people that have or have had cancer.
 HOPE self-management courses are designed for all cancer types and focus on psychological, physical and social needs.
 Many people have benefited from attending the weekly sessions that are completely confidential and take place in relaxed surroundings.

 The course in brief:

 - Same time & same day

 - 2.5 hrs per session

 - Small groups (6-12 people)

 Robin’s Nest, Bideford Football Club, Kingsley Road, Bideford EX39

 9.30am-12 noon – Thursday 12th 19th 26th September and 3rd 10th 17th October 2019

 Room 3B, Barnstaple Library, Tuly Street, Barnstaple EX31 1EL

 10.00am – 12.30pm – Thursday 16th 23rd 30th January and 6th 13th 20th February 2020